LSUDOKO/Multichain-USDC-Payment-Scheduler/README.md

 ### 🧩 Explanation

 - **Frontend:** Built with React and rendered via index.html.
-The UI uses Tailwind CSS for styling, with Web3.js for blockchain interaction, MetaMask SDK for wallet connectivity, and LI.FI SDK for fee optimization.
+The UI uses Tailwind CSS for styling, with Web3.js for blockchain interaction, MetaMask SDK for wallet connectivity, and LI.FI SDK for fee optimisation.
 It communicates with the smart contract via RPC calls.
 - **Smart Contract:** The `USDCPaymentScheduler.sol` contract, written in Solidity, handles payment scheduling and execution.
 It integrates with the Chainlink AutomationCompatibleInterface for future automation and uses the IERC20 interface for USDC interactions.
 - **Deployment:** Managed with Hardhat, using a custom `deploy-v2-contracts.js` script.
 RPC URLs (e.g., Alchemy) and API keys (e.g., Polygonscan) are configured via `.env`, with contracts verified on respective explorers.